 - MIX ⅔ cup sour cream + ⅓ cup milk.

-- WHISK very well to remove all lumps and it is ready to use.
+- WHISK very well to remove all lumps before using.

 Using a Buttermilk Substitute

-As you can see, there are several options for a buttermilk substitute.
+The good news is that there are several options for an easy buttermilk substitute.
 But what happens in recipes when we use one of the substitutes?

-Let’s try some substitutes with buttermilk pancakes, buttermilk chicken, and buttermilk ranch dressing.
+Let’s try buttermilk substitutes with buttermilk pancakes, buttermilk chicken, and buttermilk ranch dressing.

 Buttermilk Pancakes With a Buttermilk Substitute